ankitects/anki/docs/contributing.md

 missing type hints, and some of the hints that do exist are incorrect or too general.

-When running 'make check', Anki uses mypy to typecheck the code.
-Mypy mostly only checks functions that have type signatures, so adding more type signatures to the code increases the amount of code that mypy is able to analyze.
+When running 'bazel test', Anki uses mypy to typecheck the code.
+Mypy is able to infer some types by itself, but adding more type signatures to the code increases the amount of code that mypy is able to analyze.

 Patches that improve the type hints would be appreciated.
 And if you're adding new functionality, please use type hints in the new code you write